pranav-gujar/Blogify_Blog_WebApp/README.md

 1. Open your web browser and navigate to `http://localhost:8080` to access the blog website.
 2. Register a new account or log in with existing credentials.
 3. Create new blog posts, read existing posts.

-## Acknowledgements

-- Thanks to Bharat Intern for providing the opportunity to work on this project during my web development internship.